dymmond/asyncz/docs/contrib/esmerald/index.md

 This does not mean that Asyncz only works with Esmerald, not at all.
 You can use it with any of your favourite framework directly or even better, you can [contribute](./../../contributing.md) to Asyncz and suggest/add an integration with your favourite ASGI web framework as well.

+Asyncz provides a [scheduler](./scheduler.md) and a [decorator](./decorator.md) that is internally used by Esmerald to perform its tasks.